limpyd/redis-limpyd-jobs/README.md

 ##### `get_waiting_keys`

-The `get_waiting_keys` class method returns all the existing (waiting) queues with the given names, sorted by priority (reverse order: the highest priorities come first), then names.
+The `get_waiting_keys` class method returns all the existing (waiting) queues with the given names, sorted by priority (reverse order: the highest priorities come first), then by names.
 The returned value is a list of redis keys for each `waiting` lists of matching queues.
 It's used internally by the workers as argument to the `blpop` redis command.

 Arguments: